-This resource provides background information on Canadian research ethics standards in relation to HIV-specific research.
-If you work for a HIV service or community-based organization and/or are involved with academic research partners, these organizations or institutions will also have their own guidelines around research ethics that you will have to take into consideration.
+This resource provides background information on Canadian research ethics standards in relation to HIV- and hepatitis C-specific research.
+If you work for a community-based organization and/or are involved with academic research partners, these organizations or institutions will also have their own guidelines around research ethics that you will have to take into consideration.

 - Respect for human dignity